Dave Donley

-Dave Donley (born August 29, 1954) is an American politician and attorney who was born in Anchorage, Alaska and served in the Alaska House of Representatives from District 11A from 1987 to 1993 and in the Alaska Senate from District J from 1993 to 2003.
-He was elected to the Anchorage School Board in 2017 and re-elected in 2020.
+Dave Donley (born August 29, 1954 in Anchorage, Alaska) is an American politician and attorney who served in the Alaska House of Representatives from District 11A Spenard from 1987 to 1993 and in the Alaska Senate from District J Midtown Anchorage from 1993 to 2003.
+He was elected to the Anchorage School Board in 2017 and re-elected in 2020 and 2023.

+In the 2020 and 2023 Anchorage Municipal Elections he received more votes than any other municipal candidate.